How Hypothyroidism Causes Insulin Resistance & How to Prevent It

 So high levels of insulin = you gain weight (even if you eat fewer calories).

-I’ve put together a list of some symptoms I see in my patients that have insulin resistance: (But don’t worry I will tell you how to order and treat your insulin resistance below)
+I’ve put together a list of some symptoms I see in my patients who have insulin resistance: (But don’t worry I will tell you how to order and treat your insulin resistance below)

 • Inability to lose weight